edemirkan/tftc-joystick-resources/XBox_One/Comprehensive_Config_with_Joytokey/README.md

 ![Full Controller map](../../_images/XBox_One_Comprehensive_Joytokey_Config.jpg)

+## Layout
+The key to this layout is the command groupings.
+Commands are categorized into small logical groups.
+If you can remember the groups, and what their root buttons are, you'll be able to intuitively find your way around the controller.

+The groups are:
+- A - Target-Nearest
+- B - Target-Next
+- X - Weapons
+- Y - Shields/Recharge
+- D-Up - Wingmen-Combat
+- D-Down - Wingmen-Mission
+- D-Left/Right - Power
+- LT - Views/Mission
+- LT + RT - HUD
+- Select - Game

 ## Installation
 1. Copy the `JoystickConfig.txt` file to the root of your `X-Wing Alliance` folder.
 Overwrite the file if it exists.
 3. Install [JoyToKey](https://joytokey.net/en/).